Recommended Hardware for Revit

 Like most software developers, Autodesk maintains a list of system requirements for Revit that can be used to help ensure the hardware in your system will work with their software.
 However, this "system requirements" list only covers the very basics of what hardware is needed to run the software, not what hardware will actually give the best performance.
 Because of how inconsistent those lists can be, we've taken the time to perform testing to determine what hardware run Revit he best.
 Based on this testing, we have come up with our own list of recommended hardware for Revit.

 When it comes to CPUs there are two main specifications that define the capability of a CPU:

 - The frequency directly affects how many operations a single CPU core can complete in a second (how fast it is).

 - The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).

 Whether a high frequency or high core count CPU is better depends on how well a program is designed to take advantage of multiple CPU cores (often referred to as multi-threading).

 The majority of design tasks in Revit is only able to utilize a single CPU core which makes a high frequency CPU - regardless of the core count - an ideal choice for these tasks.
-Because of this, our "Modeling & Design" workstation comes with an Intel Core i7 6700K CPU capable of speeds of up to 4.2GHz.
+Because of this, our "Modeling & Design" workstation comes with an Intel Core i7 7700K CPU which runs at speeds of up to 4.5GHz.

 If you want to improve your rendering times, however, we suggest using a CPU with a higher number of cores.
 The Autodesk Raytracer (ART) rendering engine (which is the only included rendering engine in Revit 2017) can benefit greatly from using a CPU with more cores like those found in our "Rendering Optimized" workstation.
 If you need even higher performance, you may consider our dedicated CPU rendering recommended systems, although the Autodesk Raytracer engine can only utilize up to 16 physical cores.